novifinancial/ed25519-speccheck/README.md

 ```

 Here "mixed" means with a strictly positive torsion component but not small,
 i.e. "mixed" and "small" are mutually exclusive.
+Out of the eight test cases
+above, only 4 are concretely testable:

+-  the 7th test vector would require a hash inversion to generate.
+- The 2nd, 3d and 5th compinations of cases cannot produce a valid signature.

+We test each vector in [1, 4, 6, 8] for each cofactored or cofactorless case.

 Besides that, we also test:

-- a large S > L.
+- a large S > L (prepared to pass cofactorless and cofactored).
 - "pre-reduced" scalar, namely if the verification equation is
   `[8] R + [8 k] A = [8 s] B` rather than the recommended `[8] (R + k A) = [8] sB`.

-## Randomized batching

-TODO
+  (which passes cofactored, without pre-reduction)

+For a total of 10 test vectors.

 ## Verified libraries